seanzhangkx8/ConvoKit/docs/source/storage_options.rst

 Once you have chosen the backend that best suits your purposes, the next step is to tell ConvoKit to use it.
 This can be done in three ways:

 #.
 Corpus-level: ConvoKit supports specifying a backend on a per-Corpus basis.
-This is done through the ``storage_type`` parameter when constructing a corpus.
+This is done through the ``backend`` parameter when constructing a corpus.
 You can set this parameter to the string ``"mem"`` for the native Python backend or ``"db"`` for the MongoDB backend.
 It is possible to mix Python-backed and MongoDB-backed corpora in the same script.

 #.
-System-level: If you want to change the *default* backend in all ConvoKit code that runs on your computer (i.e., the backend that gets used when the ``storage_type`` parameter is not given), this is controlled by the ConvoKit system setting ``"default_storage_mode"``.
+System-level: If you want to change the *default* backend in all ConvoKit code that runs on your computer (i.e., the backend that gets used when the ``backend`` parameter is not given), this is controlled by the ConvoKit system setting ``"default_backend"``.
 This is set to ``"mem"`` when ConvoKit is first installed, but you can change it to ``"db"`` to tell ConvoKit to use the MongoDB backend by default.
 Note: ConvoKit system settings are found in the ``config.yml`` file, which is located in the hidden directory ``~/.convokit``.

 #.
-Script-level: As an in-between option, if you want to change the default storage option used in a specific Python script but not at the whole-system level, you can do this by setting the environment variable ``CONVOKIT_STORAGE_MODE`` before running your script.
-For example, if you normally run your script as ``python3 myscript.py``, running it instead as ``CONVOKIT_STORAGE_MODE=db python myscript.py`` will set the default storage mode to MongoDB for that run of the script only.
+Script-level: As an in-between option, if you want to change the default backend option used in a specific Python script but not at the whole-system level, you can do this by setting the environment variable ``CONVOKIT_BACKEND`` before running your script.
+For example, if you normally run your script as ``python3 myscript.py``, running it instead as ``CONVOKIT_BACKEND=db python myscript.py`` will set the default backend to MongoDB for that run of the script only.

 Differences in Corpus behavior between backends
 ===============================================